Divorce and Money: How Are Assets Divided When a Relationship Ends

-As a first step, parties have to list their property.
-It is important that they can determine the value of their all items.
-They should begin their list with the most valuable items and continue with less valuable ones.
-Once the list is completed, they should decide on who will get what item.
-There is no need to divide the list evenly; however, it is important to ensure that the split is fair.
+As a first step, parties have to create a list of all property they own and determine its value.
+It is best to put the most valuable items on top of the list and mentioned the less valuable ones further.
+Once the list is completed, spouses should decide on who will get what.
+There is no need to divide everything on the list evenly; however, it is important to ensure that the split is fair.
 Sometimes, hiring a mediator can help spouses reduce tension during the negotiation process.

-But how is a house divided in a divorce? – Spouses can handle their marital house in three different ways: they can sell it and split the reward, or one party can buy out another party’s equity, or they can keep it until their kids finish school.
+Spouses can handle their marital house in three different ways: they can sell it and split the reward; one party can buy out another party’s equity; or they can keep the house until their kids finish school.
 So, when one asks “Can I split my property and sell half?”, the answer is positive when it comes to selling half of the house to another spouse.

-When spouses have kids, the question is – who gets the house in a divorce with children? – Usually, the court grants the house to the party who gets physical custody of the kids, meaning that a custodial parent will get the right to keep the quarters.
+Usually, the court grants the house to the party who gets physical custody of the kids, meaning that a custodial parent will get the right to keep the marital home.

 The divorce property division must be fair; otherwise, a judge may not approve the agreement.
 If one party gets significantly less than the other side, a judge may want to investigate a few details before signing any papers.

 Community assets usually include all money that either party has earned during their marriage and all items that were bought with that money.
-Moreover, all debts taken on by spouses for household purposes are considered community, too.
+Moreover, all debts taken on by spouses for household purposes are considered community debts.
 When it comes to inheritance, it can be considered either community or separate property, depending on a few factors.

-But when does inheritance become community property? – This happens when commingling occurs.
-Let us say, inheritance is considered separate property unless parties treat it otherwise.
-Therefore, if they deposit inheritance money into a joint account or use it to buy marital property, this money becomes community assets and thus is to be handled accordingly.
+This happens when commingling occurs.
+Overall, inheritance is considered separate property unless parties treat it otherwise.
+Therefore, if they deposit inheritance money into a joint account or use it to buy marital property, this money becomes a community asset and is to be handled accordingly.